 Before doing anything please click on the ‘KLOE evidence sources’ menu link to open up a new browser tab.
 This displays all the CQC’s recommended sources of evidence for each KLOE.
 This is further divided up for convenience by each of the five domains.

-You can now switch between the mapping tool page and the KLOE evidence sources page simply by clicking on the relevant tab at the top of your browser window.
+You can now switch between the KLOE Audit Tool page and the KLOE evidence sources page simply by clicking on the relevant tab at the top of your browser window.

 If you want to look at the KLOEs for another domain simply click on the relevant tab at the top of the page (not the browser window!), i.e. ‘Safe’, ‘Effective’, ‘Caring’, ‘Responsive’, ‘Well-led’, and you will be presented with evidence sources for the each KLOE within that particular domain.
 Use the ‘page jump’ links at the top of the page (S1, S2, S3, etc) to jump straight to KLOE you are interested in gathering evidence for (to go back to the top either use the back arrow on your browser or click on the up arrow at the bottom right of the screen).

-Now switch back to the Self-Assessment Tool window by clicking on the tab at the top of your browser screen.
+Now switch back to the KLOE Audit Tool window by clicking on the tab at the top of your browser screen.
 Please note: you can switch between windows even if you are in the middle of editing a record.

-If this is the first time you are entering data into the table you will be see the row headings and a grey row beneath it.
+If this is the first time you are entering data into the table you will be see the row headings and a white empty row beneath it with the words ‘no data available in table’ displayed.
 Left click your mouse on any part of the grey row and a black ‘bubble’ will pop up with three icons: ‘New’, ‘Edit’ and ‘Delete’.

 If you have already entered data into the table in a previous session just left click your mouse on any of the completed rows and again the black bubble will pop up.